 The Stonewall Riots, however, touched off a wave of efforts articulate a positive identity for homosexuals by ‘reclaiming’ the main words that existed for gays and lesbians.
 Reclaiming focused (and still does) on taking words that had been insults and using them as positive terms for identity, thereby robbing the words of their power to hurt.
 The first word reclaimed was ‘gay’, as seen in 1970s’ slogans such as “Gay is Good” and “Gay Pride”.
 In this period, ‘gay’ more specifically applied to men than women, but it could also be used to refer to everyone that we would today consider LGBT.
-Thus lesbians often called themselves gay.
+Thus lesbians often called themselves gay in this period.
 (We can still see vestiges of this in terms like ‘gay rights’ and ‘gay marriage’, which are understood to include both men and women).
 As a child of the 70s, I often still use the word this way in my head.
 ‘Lesbian’, however, continued to be used and by the end of the 70s the term ‘gays and lesbians’ was often short-hand for the whole community.
 Trans people were often not seen as being a separate identity, with many assuming that trans women were just extremely effeminate gay men and trans men extremely butch lesbians.
 Modern ‘drag queens’ were emerging by this point, further confusing the boundary between gay man and trans woman.

 New terms for trans people were beginning to emerge as well.
 In the 80s, ‘tranny’ was coined in Australia and had spread to the US by the end of the decade.
 It was meant as a friendly term that could encompass both drag queens and trans women.
 ‘She-male’, which in the 70s had been used to refer to lesbians, started being applied to trans women in the 80s, although it quickly became associated with pornography and similarly fetishistic uses and was less used as a term of self-identity.
-‘Pre-op’ and ‘post-op’ were sometimes used to indicate whether a trans person had had gender-affirming surgery (a procedure which at the time was commonly referred to a “a sex change operation” or “sexual reassignment”.
+‘Pre-op’ and ‘post-op’ were sometimes used to indicate whether a trans person had had gender-affirming surgery (a procedure which at the time was commonly referred to a “a sex change operation” or “sexual reassignment”).

 Despite all the reclaiming, however, in the period from the 70s in the early 2000s, most members of the community probably thought in terms of four major categories: gays, lesbians, bisexuals, and transexuals, and may or may not have thought of ‘queer’ as an umbrella term (some older members of the community found ‘queer’ to be too hateful to be comfortable identifying that way and more assimilationist gays sought to separate themselves from the radicals who embraced it).
 Thus the term ‘LGBT’ took form by the end of the 90s, although the ‘alphabet soup’ continued to slowly expand in the 2000s with new groups coming forward and asking to be included such as ‘questioning’ (which in the 80s and 90s would have been called ‘bi-curious’), intersex (in place of the early ‘hermaphrodite’), ‘asexual’ and ‘agender’.
 (In the late 1990s, the Onion ran an article that poked fun at the string of letters by featuring a quote from the non-existent Los Angeles Gay and Lesbian and Bisexual and Transsexual and Transgender Alliance, or LAGALABATATA for short.
 I still cackle every time I think of that joke.)
 Thus ‘LGBT’ is often now ‘LGBTQIAA+’, although for some this raises questions about whether such an expansive definition is really a single community.

 But the emergence of these new categories has led to some conflict and frustration within the community.
-Boomer and Get X members of the community generally came out at a time when there were a very limited number of identities to choose from, so that we generally sought out the category that most closely matched our feelings and then embraced that label.
+Boomer and Gen X members of the community generally came out at a time when there were a very limited number of identities to choose from, so that we generally sought out the category that most closely matched our feelings and then embraced that label.
 Thus I briefly identified as ‘bisexual’ before finally embracing ‘gay’, even though being ‘gay’ meant joining a category that included men whose gender presentation was far more effeminate than my own.
 Thus to me, ‘gay’ represents a wide range of possibilities: men who exclusively have sex with men, men who prefer sex with men but are married to women, men who are leather daddies, men who are drag queens, and so on.
 My 89-year-old mother identifies as a lesbian despite being married to a man for 20 years and having 4 sons before having two female partners but still admitting that she might theoretically be willing to have a relationship with a man.
 Thus she and I both ’rounded up’ into a broad category that fit us better than the other existing categories might have.
 The benefit of this approach is that it creates a broad, inclusive community, which is quite useful both for partner-seeking and for political activism, while the drawback is that it lumps me in with people whose own identity might sometimes feel very different from my own and therefore leaves me uncertain about how much we truly share.

 In contrast, Millennials and iGens have increasingly done something different.
 Instead of settling for ’rounding up’ into a broad category, these younger generations have shown a tendency to craft very precise categories that reflect the nuances of their self-identity by charting them on multiple axes, so that whereas I identify as gay, a younger man might specify that he is homosexual but heteroromantic with a masculine presentation or something like that.
 The benefit of this approach is that it is precise and highly nuanced, while the drawback is that it puts the user in a much smaller category than ‘gay’, which may lead the person to feel alienated from others who don’t fit into the same precise category.
 A Millennial friend of mine who does sex education work once joked that “My sexuality is Purple.
 Why can’t I find any other Purples?”

 The result is that older and younger members of the community often have trouble around the use of various terms.
 Older LGBTs sometimes feel that younger LGBTs are fussy, prone to taking offense about terminology, and ignorant of LGBT history, while younger LGBTs sometimes accuse older LGBTs of using offensive language and not respecting their identities.
 A case in point is the evolution of the word ‘tranny’.
-The term originated in Australia in the late 1980s and was originally coined as an affectionate word that could include both male-identifying drag queens and trans women.
+As I mentioned before, the term originated in Australia in the late 1980s and was originally coined as an affectionate word that could include both male-identifying drag queens and trans women.
 Its use spread to the United States and in the 1990s it was a very common and endearing term intended to foster a sense of community.
-However, in the past decade or so, the term has come to seen as a slur, in part because gay designer Christian Seriano used the term a great deal while he was on Project Runway‘s 4th season (where he sometimes described things as a “hot tranny mess” or the like); his use of the term seems to have brought it into the wider straight community and it started being directed toward trans people in a more derogatory fashions, with the result that younger trans people came to see it as offense.
+However, in the past decade or so, the term has come to seen as a slur, in part because gay designer Christian Seriano used the term a great deal while he was on Project Runway‘s 4th season (where he sometimes described things as a “hot tranny mess” or the like); his use of the term seems to have brought it into the wider straight community and it started being directed toward trans people in a more derogatory fashions, with the result that younger trans people came to see it as offensive.
 In 2014, drag queen RuPaul’s use of the word (and the word ‘she-male’) were criticized as transphobic, an accusation that seemed shocking to older LGBTs considering the work RuPaul had done to popularize drag as an art form and to deconstruct the rigid gender binary of 20th century culture.
 Similarly, the terms ‘sex-change’ and ‘sexual reassignment’ have been discarded as implying that the trans person’s identity is dependent on the medical status of their body; ‘gender-confirmation surgery’ instead frames the person’s internal sense of their identity as primary and not dependent on the medical status of their body.
-‘Pre-op’ and ‘post-op’ have come to be seen as vulgar, since the status of a trans person’s genitals is a private matter and not something that dictates their public identity.
+‘Pre-op’ and ‘post-op’ have come to be seen as vulgar, since the status of a trans person’s genitals is a private matter and not something that dictates their social identity.

 A similar dispute is the argument over whether ‘queer’ is an insult or a valid identity.
 The current round of this dispute seems to have started as a line of attack by anti-trans activists as a way to separate gays, lesbians, and bi-sexuals from trans people, in an attempt to get the former to stop allying with the latter.